Te-k/sdanalyzer/README.md

     phones              List phones
     import              Import apks
-    delete              Delete a phone and related data
+    delete              Delete a phone and related data export              Export information on all apks of a phone

 optional arguments:
   -h, --help            show this help message and exit